The Absolute works with nothing

 This one got me thinking…

-We are always making plans, building ourselves up, projecting ourselves into the world.
-Amidst this constant fulness, Rumi reminds us, we must also have emptiness.
+We are always making plans, building ourselves up, and projecting ourselves into the world.
+Amidst this constant fullness, Rumi reminds us that we must also have emptiness.
 If our hands are not empty, they cannot receive.
-For the ground to be ready to receive a seed, it must first be cleared.
+For the soil to be ready for the seed, it must first be cleared.

-That takes real courage: patient, empty receptivity.
-To be at ease with blank, still spaces in the soul.
-To feel our own fecundity hidden beneath all our activity; instead of filling it, waiting, trusting that some new spark will land and glow and grow.
+Empty receptivity, that takes real courage.
+It requires the courage to be at ease with blank, still spaces in the soul, the courage to feel our own fecundity hidden beneath all our activity.
+Instead of filling that emptiness, we learn to wait, trusting that some new spark will land and glow and grow.

 Recommended Books: Mevlana Jelaluddin Rumi